pstorum/TrEx/README.md

-# Tree Segementation for Aerial Point Clouds
+# Tree Segementation of Aerial Point Clouds

 The purpose of this QGIS plugin is to parse a LiDAR(.las or .laz) scan of a forested area.
 After providing our plugin with a scan, we return information about the forest as well as a segmented shape files of the crowns and peaks found in the forest.